80 Of 400

 6. Expanding the Understanding: Beyond the Basics

 While understanding the basic calculations is crucial, comprehending the underlying principles offers a more profound understanding of quantitative analysis.
-For example, consider these extensions:
+Take this: consider these extensions:

 • Relative Change: If the number of correct answers increased from 80 to 160 out of 400, the percentage increase would be 100% (from 20% to 40%).
 Understanding relative changes helps analyze trends and growth.

 • Comparative Analysis: Comparing different proportions is vital.
-For instance, if another student scored 120 out of 400 (30%), you can clearly see the difference in performance compared to the 20% achieved by scoring 80 out of 400.
+To give you an idea, if another student scored 120 out of 400 (30%), you can clearly see the difference in performance compared to the 20% achieved by scoring 80 out of 400.

 • Data Visualization: Graphically representing the data (e.g., using pie charts or bar graphs) makes proportions easier to understand and communicate effectively.